Lemoenskil/Milestone_project_3_Garden_planner/README.md

 - Add Plant/Crops
 page will be a form where you can create the date.
 The table will be updated using a checkbox.  and there will be a sudmit button.

-- Edit Plant/Crops
+- Edit, Delete and view Plant/Crops
-page will be a form where you can update the date.
-The table will be updated using a checkbox.  and there will be a sudmit button.
+page will be a form where you can update the date (change or delete.
+The table will be updated using a checkbox.  button for delete and change with a modal.

 - Search result page
 This page will sow the result of the search of the name crops or nots.

-- Plant Calander
+- Plant Calender
 From the Navbar you can navigate here.
 A talble will be on this page

-- Delete warning page
-This page will have a warning before you delete the record and sudmit button

 - Register page
 Page will have a form and a sudmit button